 This is Herbert's account of Miss Havisham:

-She was a spoiled little girl, and she was an only child until her dad married the cook.
+She was a spoiled little only child until her dad (a country gentleman who owned a brewery) secretly married a cook.
 When the cook died, he told Miss Havisham that she had a half-brother named Arthur.
-Miss Havisham didn’t like this too much.
+Miss Havisham didn't like this too much.

-Arthur grew up to be a real pain in the butt and a rebel too.
+Arthur grew up to be a real pain in the rear, and a rebel too.
 He lived the high life, spending lots of money and creating havoc everywhere he went.

 He and Miss Havisham did not get along very well.
 In fact, they hated each other's guts.